pascalpp/marionette-freeform/README.md

 ## FormView

-A `FormView` is a `Marionette.ItemView` (or should it be LayoutView) which receives a `Form` model.
+A `FormView` is a `Marionette.LayoutView` which receives a `Form` model.
 The FormView displays an `ElementView` for each element in the form's `elements` collection.
 The `template` provided to the FormView should define a DOM element for each element, matching the element's `el` selector.
 This allows you to define the order of elements separately from their order in the collection, and to provide any custom markup or grouping you require.

 ### An example FormView template, for a Sign Up page: